iLiviu/road-to-fire/FAQ.md

 ## For what commodities can the app automatically get quotes?
 The app currently supports the following (use the symbol in brackets): Aluminium(`AL`), Gold(`AU`), Platinum(`PT`), Silver(`AG`), Copper(`CU`), Palladium(`PD`), Corn(`ZC`), Soybean(`ZS`), Live Cattle(`LE`), Wheat(`ZW`), Crude Oil(`CL`), Brent Oil(`BZ`), Gasoline(`RB`), Natural Gas(`NG`)

+## Why can't I enter negative values in number fields on Android?
+Some keyboard developers came to the conclusion that users would only type positive numbers in numeric fields, so they didn't add a minus sign :man_facepalming:.
+A workaround would be to install another keyboard (like Google Keyboard).